-If the Vice President, Student Services, or designee determines that a student is a danger to himself/herself or others, the student may be suspended for a period of 10 days during which MiraCosta College is in session (Education Code §66017).
+If the vice president of Student Services or designee determines that a student is a danger to himself/herself or others, the student may be suspended for a period of 10 days during which MiraCosta College is in session (California Education Code §66017).

-- The student will be notified either in person or in writing by the Vice President, Student Services, or designee of the reason for suspension within 10 days of the event that caused the decision to suspend. - The student may request a meeting with the Vice President, Student Services, or designee.
+The student will be notified either in person or in writing by the vice president of Student Services or designee of the reason for suspension within 10 days of the event that caused the decision to suspend.

+The student may request a meeting with the vice president of Student Services or designee.
 The meeting will be held within 10 days of the student request.
 At the meeting, the student will be presented with the information that caused the decision to suspend and will be given an opportunity to respond to the accusation.
-If the suspension is lifted or modified as a result of the meeting, the student will be notified in writing by the Vice President, Student Services, or designee.
-The decision of the Vice President, Student Services, or designee for a suspension up to 10 days is final.
+If the suspension is lifted or modified as a result of the meeting, the student will be notified in writing by the vice president of Student Services or designee.
+The decision of the vice president of Student Services or designee for a suspension up to 10 days is final.